These dairy free dinner rolls are light and fluffy. They are perfect for any family gathering from Sunday dinner to Thanksgiving.

 Instead of having to be activated in warm liquid first, it can be added as is when making the dough.

-It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature and for years in the freezer.
+It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature, but lasts for years if kept in the freezer.

 Rapid-rise yeast is often specifically marketed toward users of bread machines.
 It’s essentially instant yeast with a smaller grain.
 The smaller granules allow it to dissolve faster in the dough and therefore rise faster.